camiboj/mal/README.md

-# tp
+# MAL

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to *make a lisp*

 ## Usage

-FIXME
+Not sure yet

 ## License